 Progressive multifocal leukoencephalopathy (PML) is caused by reactivation of the JC virus.
 The disease usually occurs in patients with impaired cell-mediated immunity, particularly patients with HIV infection.
 PML results in subacute and progressive CNS demyelination, multifocal neurologic deficits, and death, usually within a year.
 Diagnosis is with MRI plus CSF PCR.
 In AIDS patients, highly active antiretroviral therapy may slow down the progression, and patients taking immunosuppressants may improve when those drugs are withdrawn.
 Treatment is otherwise supportive.

 The risk in AIDS increases with increasing HIV viral load; prevalence of PML has decreased because of widespread use of more effective antiretrovirals.
-Increasingly, PML is occurring as a complication of immunomodulatory therapy (eg, natalizumab, rituximab).
+Increasingly, PML is occurring as a complication of immunomodulatory therapy (eg, monoclonal antibodies, such as natalizumab and rituximab).

 Symptoms and Signs